· Certification

 Phwoar, what an exam.
 I’ll dive into a bunch of stuff (that I hope won’t break NDA) below, but this was simultaneously the most stressful and most fun exam I’ve taken in a long time.
 This exam is FUN!
 All of the tasks were tasks you could be reasonably expected to be asked to do as a cyber security professional in one of a number of disciplines (GRC / IR / engineer etc).
 None of the tasks felt arbitrary or obscure to the point of testing one very random bit of knowledge with no real world application.
 There was no arbitrary removing of tools from VMs to make the exam artificially harder - all of the built in tools were available on every machine (for example, every windows machine had ISE, etc).There were different levels of after-market tools installed (not every machine had nmap or strings, for example), but if it shipped with the OS, it was available.

-The strategy I employed here was to read over every question when I hit it, maybe give the VM a quick poke, then if I wasn’t confident I could solve it in less than 10 minutes (25 questions over 4 hours is roughly 9.5 minutes per question).
-This mean when I got to the end of the 25 questions and started reviewing the skipped questions, I could divide questions skipped my remaining time, to work out how much longer I could spend on these tougher questions.
+The strategy I employed here was to read over every question when I hit it, maybe give the VM a quick poke, then if I wasn’t confident I could solve it in less than 10 minutes (25 questions over 4 hours is roughly 9.5 minutes per question) I’d slap that skip button.
+This meant when I got to the end of the 25 questions and started reviewing the skipped questions, I could divide questions skipped my remaining time, to work out how much longer I could spend on these tougher questions.
 The biggest downside to this approach is that you can’t take a break (as you can’t take a break without answering skipped questions).

 There was one question (and, of course, it was the first question) where I was like “I have NFI how to do this thing, and I know for a fact actually doing it isn’t in any of my material”.
 I immediately skipped this question with the intention of returning and trying and hoping one of the other questions would give me a hint, but when I got back to it I still had no idea how to even start.
 I just noped out, randomly guessed, and moved on to the other skipped questions.